-We will work with community organizations to arrange screenings, discussions of the film and workshops at libraries and community centers throughout the U.S. Particular emphasis will be placed on screenings of the Spanish-language version in Latino communities, especially those with strong Maya populations.
-We and or Advisors have good connections to Maya-related community organizations such as Asociación Mayab in San Francisco, Esperanza and Mayavisión in Los Angeles, and similar organizations nationwide.
+We will work with community organizations to arrange screenings, discussions and workshops at libraries and community centers throughout the U.S. Particular emphasis will be placed on screenings of in Latino communities, especially those with strong Maya populations.
+We and our Advisors have good connections to Maya-related community organizations such as Asociación Mayab in San Francisco, Esperanza and Mayavisión in Los Angeles, and other organizations nationwide whose members have attended our prior screenings and workshops.